ccb-hms/HarvardInovalonUserGuide/README.md

 2. You can create an encrypted connection to the server from O2 compute nodes and pull data into a program such as R, Python, or another analytic tool so that you can perform statistical analyses of the data.

+*_Some users may have stand-alone systems that have been authorized to access the Inovalon database_ _for the purpose of running SAS.
+We are providing a simple SAS program in `Code\SAS\ConnectToDatabase.sas` to demonstrate connectivity_
+_to the database via ODBC, but stand-alone system configuration is generally outside the scope of this guide._

 Our recommended workflow is for users to connect to the server with Remote Desktop and use the interactive query tools there to carve off the relevant data for their analysis into a personal database (details below).
 Then, for statistical analysis, modelling, figure plotting, etc, pull that subset of the data from your personal